NC CCHC Course

 Course Outline At-A-Glance

-- Lesson 3: training implementation and health education
+- Lesson 3: Training Implementation and Health Education

-- Lesson 4: consultation and coaching
+- Lesson 4: Quality Child Care and Regulations

 Agenda for in-person session (Raleigh area)